 Issues Action Implementing Agency Geographic Information System (GIS) is not currently being used in land resource management Geographic Information System (GIS) can be adopt to help the land use mapping and spatial analyses MoL Use of Land Information System (LIS) for recording and maintaining the original volume of land records and could minimize the chances of tampering of records.
-However, LIS is not currently being used in land resource management LIS can be adopt to help maintaining the original volume of land records MoL Water Resource Mana gement Real-time monitoring and control systems in water plants and big facilities is not available Real-time monitoring and control systems in water plants and big facilities are need to be implemented for efficient monitoring and control water wastage MoWR Water monitoring by WASA Intelligent water monitoring to detect leaks online could be very important for WASA to improve services Automated Meter Reading (AMR) through fixed networks could be applied.
-Using latest wireless technologies for connecting to various types of sensors for real- time monitoring of water supply and demand parameters MoWR, WASA lssues Action Implementing Agency Forest Resource Management Computer- based Resources Information Management System (RIMS) to record information of forest types, plants etc. (Forest inventory) is not being used currently.
-GIS for forest management is also has limited use Proper action plan is needed to make use of RIMS and GIS in forest inventory and forest resource management MoEFCC, FD Updated Web portal 1.
-Regular updating of websites should be in undertaken MoEFCC, FD, DOE Advocacy/awareness through Radio/ TV/Social media network The Campaign needs to be intensified MoEFCC, FD, DOE Fisheries Resource Ma nagement ICT for fish navigation and locating Sonar and Global Positioning Systems (GPS) should be used in more coordinated approach with wide coverage by respective organizations is necessary to locate fishery resources in the maritime surface of Bangladesh Habitat and range modeling also MoFL, DoF could be used Marine Spatial Planning Respective departments should make use of Marine Spatial Planning for creation of maps MoFL, DoF Access to Information for fishing communities Radio programming with fishing communities and Web-based information a d networking resources can be introduced through concerned ministries MoFL, DoF
+However, LIS is not currently being used in land resource management LIS can be adopt to help maintaining the original volume of land records MoL Water Resource Management Real-time monitoring and control systems in water plants and big facilities is not available Real-time monitoring and control systems in water plants and big facilities are need to be implemented for efficient monitoring and control water wastage MoWR Water monitoring by WASA Intelligent water monitoring to detect leaks online could be very important for WASA to improve services Automated Meter Reading (AMR) through fixed networks could be applied.
+Using latest wireless technologies for connecting to various types of sensors for real- time monitoring of water supply and demand parameters MoWR and WASA lssues Action Implementing Agency Forest Resource Management Computer- based Resources Information Management System (RIMS) to record information of forest types, plants etc. (Forest inventory) is not being used currently.
+GIS for forest management is also has limited use Proper action plan is need to make use of RIMS and in forest inventory and for resource management eded MoEFCC and FD GIS prest Updated Web portal 1.
+Regular updating of web should be in undertaken sites MoEFCC, FD and DOE Advocacy/awareness through Radio/ TV/Social media network 1.
+The Campaign needs to intensified De MoEFCC, FD and DOE Fisheries Resource Management ICT for fish navigation and locating Sonar and Global Position Systems (GPS) should be in more coordinated app with wide coverage by re- organizations is necessar locate fishery resources in maritime surface of Bang Habitat and range mode ning MoFL and DoF used roach spective ry to n the gladesh ling also could be used Marine Spatial Planning 1.
+Respective departments make use of Marine Spat Planning for creation of r should MoFL and DoF ial maps Access to Information for fishing communities Radio programming with communities and Web-b information a d network resources can be introdu through concerned minis n fishing MoFL and DoF ased ing ced stries

 Issues Action Implementing Agency Livestock Resource Management Use of digital technology is currently absent in dissemination of livestock market information.
-Since 2005 Livestock Market Information System for dissemination of market information can be developed MoFL, BLRI Use of digital technology is being used in livestock disease management in a limited scale.
-For example, Department of Livestock (DLS) has developed a mobile- phone based services to provide various information to help livestock pastoralists ICT tools should be used in massive scale for livestock disease control, dairy herd management, livestock production and for marketing of livestock and livestock produce MoFL, BLRI Crop Management GIS is now being used by DAM and Agricultural Ministry with support from SPARRSO to assess the crop production Substantial use of Geo- informatics or Geographic Information System (GIS) should be in place MoA, DAE Land zoning Use of ICT tools for Crop Zoning and Planning in the landuse should be incorporated MoA, DAE Fertilizer recommendation system SRDI has developed a mobile- phone based tool for fertilizer recommendation system.
-Proper functioning of the programme/ tool needs to be ensure MoA, DAE, SRDI
+Since 2005 Livestock Market Information System for dissemination of market information can be developed MoFL and BLRI Use of digital technology is being used in livestock disease management in a limited scale.
+For example, Department of Livestock (DLS) has developed a mobile- phone based services to provide various information to help livestock pastoralists ICT tools should be used in massive scale for livestock disease control, dairy herd management, livestock production and for marketing of livestock and livestock produce MoFL and BLRI Crop Management GIS is now being used by DAM and Agricultural Ministry with support from SPARRSO to assess the crop production Substantial use of Geo- informatics or Geographic Information System (GIS) should be in place MoA and DAE Land zoning Use of ICT tools for Crop Zoning and Planning in the landuse should be incorporated MoA and DAE Fertilizer recommendation system SRDI has developed a mobile- phone based tool for fertilizer recommendation system.
+Proper functioning of the programme/ tool needs to be ensure MoA, DAE and SRDI